backend-developers-ltd/ComputeHorde/README.md

   The assurance of the miners' work quality is essential for the Bittensor's overall reliability.

 - **Fair and Verified Work**
-  ComputeHorde employs mechanisms to ensure miners provide authentic and fair compute work authentically and fairly verified by the validators:
+  ComputeHorde employs mechanisms to ensure miners provide authentic compute work, fairly verified by the validators:
   - Execute tasks from all validators equally, regardless of their stake (above a rather low threshold).
   - Handle both **organic** (external, from other subnets) and **synthetic** (ComputeHorde miners validation) tasks.
   - Match jobs to the advertised hardware (e.g., ensuring A6000 GPUs are used for tasks requiring them).